nickbalestra/nickbalestra.github.io/_posts/2016-09-4-demystifying-redux-createstore.md

 }
 {% endhighlight %}

-Now that we have a skeleton in place let implement the createStore APIs.
+Now that we have a skeleton in place lets implement the createStore APIs.

 #### getState()